thib610/RL/README.md

 run this file to play against an IA.

 ### parameters.py
-Contains parameters of the algorithm
+Contains parameters of the algorithm.

 ### P1_IA.pickle
-contain the q_table of the agent 1 basicly it contain the IA number one
+contain the q_table of the agent 1. basicly it contain the IA number one.

 ### P2_IA.pickle
-contain the q_table of the agent 2 basicly it contain the IA number one
+contain the q_table of the agent 2. basicly it contain the IA number one.

 ## HOW TO PLAY AGAINST IA (pvp will be implement one day, maybe):
 ### Begining